Matt-Eva/intro-to-hash-tables/README.md

 It's important to note that not all hash tables use an array as the underlying data structure - some use Binary Search Trees.

-This changes the time complexity of looking up values within a hash table, from an average of O(1) and a worst case to O(n), to an average of O(log n) and a worst case of O(log n).
+This changes the time complexity of adding and looking up values within a hash table from an average of O(1) and a worst case to O(n) to an average of O(log n) and a worst case of O(log n).

 One version - array as underlying structure - offers a chance at improved performance, but an overall worst case time complexity.
 The other - Binary Search Tree as underlying structure - offers a more consistent performance with a lower peak performance.